villim/villim.github.io/_posts/2022-04-27-one-click-connect-to-cisco-vpn.md

 Must find a way to reduce the pain, Lucky not only I'm thinking in this way.
 Thanks for all the colleagues's amazing help.

 BTW,  I'm working on MacOS.
+And this article is based on Cisco AnyConnect Version 4.

 ## Idea one: Cisco AnyConnect Profile